ClaudiusAyadi/adun.css/README.md

 Also, delete `package-postcss.json` and `postcss.config.js` since you don't need them for this version.
 It's optional but helps to make your project structure tidy.

-Finally, run `pnpm install` or `npm install` to install `purgeCSS`, then `pnpm purge` or `npm run purge` to remove unused CSS in the final compiled CSS.
+Finally, when you are ready to deploy, run `pnpm install` to install `purgeCSS` plugin, then `pnpm purge` to remove unused CSS in the final compiled CSS.

 ii.
 PostCSS and plugins - This is the best version if you don't mind your final colors being in `hex` and `rgba` formats.
-Everything is handled by `PostCSS` and easy to modify to suit your needs.

 To use this version, delete `package.json`, then rename `package-postcss.json` to `package.json`.

-Run `pnpm install` or `npm install`, then `pnpm start` or `npm start` to build.
+Run `pnpm install` and `pnpm start` to install all dependencies and start building.
+PostCSS handles everything and you don't have to do anything extra.

+**You can use `npm` too.**